Glover (video game): Re-releases

 In 2017, Piko Interactive, a game company focused on re-releasing old video games, physically acquired several properties from Atari SA including Glover.
 The company stated their intent to produce a re-release of Glover for newer platforms such as Steam, as well as finish and release the Nintendo 64 version of Glover 2.
 On March 7, 2022, Piko announced a remaster of Glover for modern computers built using the game's original source code.
-It was released via GOG.com and Steam on April 20, 2022, and will eventually be released on the upcoming Bleem!
+It was released via GOG and Steam on April 20, 2022, and will eventually be released on the upcoming Bleem!
 Store.
-On October 26, 2022, during the QUByte Connect 2022 presentation, a port of Glover was announced by QUByte Interactive for the Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S.
+On October 26, 2022, during the QUByte Connect 2022 presentation, a port of Glover for Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S, was announced to be in development by QUByte Interactive, in collaboration with Limited Run Games.
+The re-release launched on February 27, 2025.

+A slightly modified version of Glover (64-bit) was ported to the Evercade platform in 2024.